multilingual-malaysian/SRJKC_resources/index.md

 I am researcher in Natural Language Processing (NLP), a field of applying Artificial Intelligence in Languages (both written and spoken).
 As such I am well aware of AI technologies that can be used to assist in education and in learning.
 Hence I have decided to embark on this journey to create extra resources to aid learning Chinese based on SRJCK textbooks.

-Another main motivation is my son needs extra help in his Chinese.
-Though ethnic Chinese, Mandarin Chinese is not his first language.
+Another main motivation is my children need extra help in learning Chinese.
+Though ethnic Chinese, Mandarin Chinese is not their first language.
 Happy to share the resources absolutely free and hope they benefit anyone who are on the same journey.
-Tuition teachers are welcome to use them but my only request is the materials should remain free and not to be sold.
+Tuition teachers are welcome to use them but my only request is the materials remain **free** for your students.

 #### What are the available resources?
+At this moment, the focus is on Chinese Year 1 to Year 6.
+For each year, there are:
-1. **Audio reading** of each chapter in SRJKC Chinese (mp3 - playable on the browser itself)
+1. **Audio reading** of each chapter (mp3 - playable on the browser itself)
-2. PDF files of Chinese with **Hanyu Pinyin** and **English translation**.
+2. Original Chinese text with **Hanyu Pinyin** and **English translation** (PDF file - viewable on browser and downloadable).

-#### How it is done?
+In the future, more subjects might be added.

+#### Other Translated Work
+Apart from this initiative, there are others who invested time and effort to translate SRJKC Chinese textbooks into Malay and into English + Malay.
+If you prefer a physical copy of the translations, you can purchase them from the respective authors (links below):
+- Pinyin + Malay Translation by ***mummy.sjkc.bookstore***.
+Link to the facebook page [here](https://www.facebook.com/search/top?q=mummy.sjkc.bookstore).
+- Pinyin + English / Malay / Tri-lingual Translation by ***yumiisbookstore***.
+Link to the shopee store [here](https://shopee.com.my/yumiisbookstore).

+#### If you spot any mistakes....
 I hope the materials are of use to you.
 If you spot any mistakes, you can report them by sending me the details to multilingual.malaysian@gmail.com.

-#### Other Translated Work
-Upon closer look, I discovered that there are other translation of the Chinese textbooks into Malay and into English + Malay.
-If you prefer a physical copy of the translation, you can purchase them from the respective authors (links below):
-- Malay Translation by ***mummy.sjkc.bookstore***.
-Link to her/their facebook page [here](https://www.facebook.com/search/top?q=mummy.sjkc.bookstore).
-- English / Malay / Tri-lingual Translation by ***yumiisbookstore***.
-Link to her/their shopee store [here](https://shopee.com.my/yumiisbookstore).
+Have fun learning!!